 ‘But that goes with the whole Virgin positioning.
 Now, we’re proudly a great value carrier – it’s great value and great service.
 We want to see frequent flyers coming here and saying, actually, I can get better value on my tickets, and I will get to Gold or Platinum faster.
 That’s who we stand for.’

-Of course, with the introduction of Economy Lite fares, Virgin Australia competes in the lower-priced end of the market too.
+Of course, with Economy Lite fares among the mix, Virgin Australia competes in the lower-priced end of the market too.
 Travellers booking these tickets accrue Status Credits at a significantly reduced rate compared to the airline’s previously entry-level Getaway fares.

 ‘We want people to think of us as the great option at a better price.
 So I think that positioning is great.
 I know that’s a slightly different answer, but that’s our philosophy on tiers.’